 By SARAH DiLORENZOAP Business Writer

-Energy prices were stable, with benchmark oil for July delivery up 46 cents to $83.16 per barrel in electronic trading on the New York Mercantile Exchange.
+The rise in equities also drove oil higher.
+Benchmark oil for July delivery was down 5 cents $84.05 per barrel in electronic trading on the New York Mercantile Exchange.

 Pamela Sampson contributed to this report from Bangkok.